ilarne/CV/README.md

 I am looking to take on a junior developer role in London, joining into a team where best coding practices are championed alongside supportive collaboration.

-## Skills

-#### Communication

-#### Analysis

 ## Education

 #### Makers Academy

-- Curiosity and hungry passion for code
-- Independent learner and problem-solver
+- Independent learning and problem-solving
-- OOP, TDD, SOLID, MVC, DDD
+- OOP, TDD and SOLID principles
+- Agile practices and Continuous Deployment
 - Software Craftsmanship
-- Ruby, Rails, Javascript, Node.js, Angular.js
+- Ruby, Rails, Javascript, Node.js
 - Rspec, Jasmine, Mocha

+Makers Academy is an accelerated programme that assists students in therir own self-driven learning of software engineering.
+Test Driven Development, well-crafted code, pair programming and project work are emphasised as preparation for real-world situations and 'learning by doing'.

+**Please see my final project for Makers Academy here: [Onbord, the online collaborative whiteboard](https://github.com/ilarne/team-whiteboard).**

 #### Cardiff University